All Episodes

 Let's say you've got two candidates, one a liberal Republican.

-Remember Mike Bloomberg was a Republican when he ran for mayor.
+Remember, Mike Bloomberg was a Republican when he ran for mayor.

-Uh you you've got a liberal Republican and you've got a Democrat.
+You've got a liberal Republican and you've got a Democrat.

-He's liberal and all the other ones?
+He's liberal on all the other ones?

-I gotta go.
+I got to go.

 Trust me, we're way on the other side of that.

-I'm Jason Lewis in for rush.
+I'm Jason Lewis, in for Rush.

 More coming right up, so don't go away.